Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Dynamics of the driven transmon

-Here, $\varepsilon_d$ and $\omega_d$ are the drive amplitude and frequency, $\kappa$ is the single-photon loss rate of the resonator, and $\mathcal{D} [\hat a]\hat{\rho}$ is the usual Lindblad dissipator.
-The simulated Hilbert space is large because of the high resonator photon number and the necessity of considering many transmon states above the cosine potential, which makes the simulations computationally intensive and limits the ability to perform extensive parameter sweeps.
-Rather than simulating the full evolution, we evolve individual realizations of 500 quantum trajectories, which significantly accelerates the calculations.
-Instead of sweeping over the entire parameter range, we only investigate the dynamics for $\varepsilon_d/2\pi=\SI{16}{MHz}$ and the same three values of gate charge used in \cref{fig:image_sc_vs_quantum}(a).
-The state is initialized in the dressed excited qubit state at zero photon number.

-At each moment, we project the evolved state onto the set of states defined by the diabatic tracking of the full quantum branch $B_{1}$, which is constructed using the branch analysis formalism of Ref.~\cite{Shillito2022Dynamics}.
-This quantity defines the probability that the population remains in the initial state at each moment, in a similar spirit to the quantity defined in \cref{eq:overlap_evolution} for the semiclassical dynamics.
-The results are shown as a function of time in \cref{fig:image_sc_vs_quantum}(a) for $n_g=\{0.42,0.45,0.48\}$.
-In all three cases, the quantum time-dynamics shows that a sharp increase in state transition probability occurs at the same photon numbers and times as in the semiclassical model.
-Furthermore, both models show the effect of the photon number ramp-up and ramp-down on state transitions, with an increase in population transfer observed around the critical photon number during both phases.
-Note that the increase of the transition probability is smoother for the quantum model than the semiclassical one due to the quantum photon number fluctuations in the resonator.
-Furthermore, relatively good agreement in the final transition probability is observed between the quantum and semiclassical models.
-The agreement between the results of both models validates the use of the semiclassical model to predict both the onset and the probability of demolition, with the added benefit of being much more computationally efficient.
+Here, $\varepsilon_d$ and $\omega_d$ are the drive amplitude and frequency, $\kappa$ is the single-photon loss rate of the resonator, and $\mathcal{D} [\hat a]\hat{\rho}$ is the usual Lindblad dissipator. \bd{We solve the Lindblad eqation using a Monte-Carlo solver with} 500 quantum trajectories for $\varepsilon_d/2\pi=\SI{16}{MHz}$ and the same three values of \bd{$n_g$} as in \cref{fig:image_sc_vs_quantum}(a).
+The state is initialized in the dressed excited qubit state at zero photon number. \bd{At each time, we calculate the population of all states obtained by diabatic tracking of the excited state.
+These states are identified using a diabatic version of the branch analysis of Ref.~\cite{Shillito2022Dynamics}.} \bd{This probability is directly analogous to the one computed using \cref{eq:overlap_evolution} and \cref{eq:overlap_evolution_2}} for the semiclassical dynamics.
+The results are shown as a function of time in \cref{fig:image_sc_vs_quantum}(a). \bd{For all three values of $n_g$,} the quantum time dynamics show that a sharp increase in state transition probability occurs at the same photon numbers and times as in the semiclassical model.
+Furthermore, both models \bd{show a similar} increase in population transfer around the critical photon number during both \bd{ramp-up and ramp-down.} \bd{This increase} is smoother for the quantum model than for the semiclassical one due to the quantum photon number fluctuations in the resonator.
+Furthermore, relatively good agreement in the final transition probability is observed between \bd{the two models.} The agreement between the results of both models validates the use of the semiclassical model to predict both the onset and the probability of measurement-induced transitions, with the added benefit of being much more computationally efficient.